Yvonne87/Quiz-App/README.md

    Instructions for Running the app:
-Below are the instructions that MUST be strictly read and adherred to prior to starting the quiz:
+Below are the instructions that MUST be strictly read and adhered to prior to starting the quiz:

-1. You will have only <span>15 seconds</span> per each question.
+1. You will have only <span>15 seconds</span> per question.

 2. Once you select your answer,it cannot be undone.